bradchristie/taminations-flutter/assets/c2/anything_concept.md

 the "Rotate" is conventionally omitted.
 For example, "Split Counter Coordinate" means Split Counter Rotate then complete the remainder of Coordinate following the initial Circulate.

-Calls modified in this way have the same number of parts as the base call, with the entire (Anything) call replacing the first circulate.
+Calls modified in this way have the same number of parts as the base call, with the entire \<anything> call replacing the first circulate.
 This concept may be applied to any call that begins with a circulate action, even if Circulate is not formally defined as the first part of the call.

-Calls that this concept is used with at C-2 are:
+At C-2, this concept is used with the following calls:

 [Motivate](../a2/motivate.md),
 [Coordinate](../plus/coordinate.md),
 [Percolate](../c1/percolate.md),